-The conceptual design of the landfill expansion has been prepared in accordance with the MECP regulations, policies and guidelines.
+The conceptual design of the landfill expansion has been prepared in accordance with the MOECC regulations, policies and guidelines.
 The following parameters were used in the expansion design:

-- A volumetric capacity for waste and daily/intermediate cover of 3,170,000 m3 to manage 1,777,000 tonnes of waste assuming an apparent density of 0.56 t/m;

-- Maximum 6 horizontal to 1 vertical (6:1) above-ground side slope;

-- Minimum 20:1 for top slopes;

-- Maximum 3:1 excavation side slopes;

-- Apparent density of 560 kg/m;

-- Waste to daily cover ratio of 4:1;

-- Final cover depth of 1 m;

-- Minimum 30 m setback distance from the property boundary;

-- Minimum base of excavation grade of 0.5%;

-- A composite liner consisting of a geocomposite clay liner overlaid by a 1.5 mm thick HDPE geomembrane for new landfill cells, including the mined cell;

-- A full underdrain leachate collection system consisting of clear stone with thickness varying between 0.3 and 0.8 m and sand protective layer with 0.2 m thickness;

-- Transmission of leachate to the sanitary sewer system at Fifth Line/Old Goulais Bay Road; and

-- Active landfill gas management system.
+- A volumetric capacity for waste and daily/intermediate cover of 4,200,000 m to manage 2,352,000 tonnes of waste assuming an apparent density of 0.56 t/m, including capacity generated by mining operations. - Maximum 4 horizontal to 1 vertical (4:1) above-ground side slopes up to 10 m high. - Maximum 6:1 above-ground side slopes above 10 m high. - Minimum 20:1 for top slopes. - Maximum 3:1 excavation side slopes. - Apparent density of 560 kg/m. - Waste to daily cover ratio of 4:1. - Final cover depth of 1 m. - Minimum 30 m setback distance from the property boundary. - Minimum base of excavation grade of 0.5%; - A composite liner consisting of a geosynthetic clay liner overlaid by a 1.5 mm thick HDPE geomembrane for new landfill cells, including the mined cell. - A full underdrain leachate collection system consisting of clear stone with thickness varying between 0.3 and 0.8 m and sand protective layer with 0.2 m thickness. - Transmission of leachate to the sanitary sewer system at Fifth Line/Old Goulais Bay Road. - Active landfill gas management system.